 If you are someone who is frightened of the dentist, remember that they are there to make sure you are feeling at your optimum, and suffering in silence will never make your condition get better.

-A periodontal abscess isn’t the end of the world however, and it can be treated; therefore make sure to take care of your gums and teeth, and listen to your dentist when they tell you to floss twice a day!
+A gum boil isn’t the end of the world however, and it can be treated; therefore make sure to take care of your gums and teeth, and listen to your dentist when they tell you to floss twice a day!